MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Create an Azure AD directory

-Contoso is using the Azure AD free edition that's included with an Azure subscription.
+Contoso is using the Azure AD Free edition that's included with an Azure subscription.
 Contoso admins create an Azure AD directory:

 1. In the [Azure portal](https://portal.azure.com), they navigate to **Create a resource** > **Identity** > **Azure Active Directory**.
 2. In **Create directory**, they specify a name for the directory, an initial domain name, and the region where the directory should be created.